PizzaWithMilk/Github-tracker-template/README.md

 - Both GitHub and Discord can sometimes respond with "you're sending requests too fast, slow down" (this is called a rate limit, HTTP error code 429) — this can happen if a single run needs to send several messages in a row, especially when watching several repos at once.
 When that happens, the workflow automatically waits the amount of time it's told to (capped at 15 seconds per wait, so it never stalls indefinitely), then tries again, up to 5 times, instead of just failing.
 - To help avoid triggering that "too fast" response in the first place, it also deliberately waits at least half a second between every single Discord message it sends — including between messages for entirely different repos in the same run.
 - Any *other* kind of error (like an invalid webhook URL, or a repo that doesn't exist) is treated as a real problem, not a temporary glitch — it's **not** retried, and the run fails immediately so you'll see it clearly in the Actions tab rather than it silently retrying forever.
 When watching multiple repos, one repo hitting this kind of error doesn't stop the others from being checked (see [Monitoring multiple repositories](#monitoring-multiple-repositories)) — but it does mean that run's overall result still shows as failed, so you notice.
+- If you run more than one of these monitor workflows in the same repo (see the FAQ), it's normal for two of them to occasionally try to save their state at almost the same moment.
+Saving state automatically retries a few times if that happens, so a timing collision like that doesn't fail the run or lose either workflow's progress.

 ## Links in release notes / commit messages